ropensci/piggyback/README.md

 ```

 Downloading from private repos or uploading to any repo requires
+authentication, specifically a \[gh::gh_token()\] or a GITHUB_PAT
+environment variable - for more information, see the vignette notes on
 [authentication](https://docs.ropensci.org/piggyback/articles/piggyback.html#authentication).

 We can also upload data to a release.
 Start by creating a release: